From small-scale to widespread innovation

 Who are the people behind Accenture?
 What drives Marissa Jaggan and inspires her on a daily basis?
 How has Shruti Pathania's life, career, ambitions and dreams developed over the years?
 What difficult choices has Javier Leonor made in his life?
 Through a series of portraits, we answer these questions and introduce you to our people: those who make Accenture the thriving company that it is.

-Introducing Ingrid Tappin, former Senior Manager Digital Culture Transformation at Accenture
+Introducing Ingrid Tappin, Senior Manager Digital Culture Transformation - Alumna

 This is the portrait of Ingrid Tappin, alumni of Accenture and former Senior Manager Digital Culture Transformation.

 ‘You don’t have to act like others; rather take the more adventurous route and explore life’, Ingrid Tappin, Senior Manager Digital Culture Transformation, emphasizes.
 This is one of the key lessons Ingrid's parents taught her while growing up.
 ‘When I was younger, I wanted to become a lawyer.'